 In the following webinar, broken down into short segments below, followed by the webinar in its entirety, Dr. Michael Murray looks the impact of GERD on patients and society, outlines his experience treating the disease, and provides practical tips relating to TIF and a hiatal hernia repair, as well as expected failure rates and options for a redo, if needed.
 Dr. Murray is a general surgeon based at the Northern Nevada Medical Center in Reno, Nevada.
 Dr. Murray is a fellow of the American College of Surgeons and faculty at the University of Nevada, Reno Medical School.
 Dr. Murray was trained to perform the TIF procedure in May of 2010 and has completed over 250 TIF procedures.
-He was one of the early trail blazers by performing laparoscopic hiatal hernia repair concomitant to a TIF procedure.
+He was one of the early trail blazers by performing laparoscopic hiatal hernia repair consecutive to a TIF procedure.

 Webinar Highlights